HaHmada/Toolkit-To-Install-TWRP-For-Certus/README.md

 > **Note**: For Now Only Support Windows

+# How To Use

+1. Download The File In [Git For Windows (32-bit)](https://github.com/HaHmada/Toolkit-To-Install-TWRP-For-Certus/releases/ "Download Link")

+2. Extract The File (With Winrar Or Other Extractor)

+3. After Extract The File, Open "Toolkit FlashTWRP.bat"

+4. Follow The Instructions

+5. Congratulations, You Can Now Use TWRP On Your Redmi 6/6A

 # You Can Make This Toolkit Yourself (Only For Windows 7 or New Version)

 <details>